 Joe kept all the rentals as his investments.
 All of John and Mary’s kids were desperately frightened of being poor.
 Saving money and saving stuff (anything that could some day be useful to someone in the family) was always top priority for them.
 But he also worked for the Indiana University Medical School as a night watchman until he retired.
 A family joke (or maybe it was truer than others wanted to admit) went that Joe guarded the cadaver room for 30 years and didn’t have a clue what was in there.

 I mostly remember him as generally very quiet and reclusive.
-We saw him at Grandpa’s occasionally on weekends before he went in for night shift.
-He would pull into the drive in his massive dirty ivory colored Plymouth Fury.
-His car windows were legendarily coated in an amber toned vaseline-thick goo from years of smoking cigarettes.
+We saw him at Grandpa’s occasionally on weekends before he went in for a night shift.
+He would pull into the drive in his massive dirty ivory Plymouth Fury.
+His car windows were legendarily coated in an amberish vaseline-thick goo from years of collected cigarette smoke.
 If I saw him coming, I would run to the kitchen drawer where Grandpa kept Joe’s ashtray (it was like a beanbag on the bottom) and scurry to get a spoon out for his stirring.
 I delighted in watching him swirl the pale sugary coffee and cream soup he made in his cup.
 I listened to the funny old world way that he spoke (he held the accent and manner of speech of the old country that my Grandpa had worked so hard to erase from his own speech) and watched him punctuate sentences with his hands.
 Uncle Joe also had the largest nose I had ever seen on a person.
-It was just like Jimmy Durante…but since he was on tv and movies he really didn’t count as a real person.
-Uncle Joe had a real-live Schnazola that was mercifully not passed on to the next generation.
+It was just like Jimmy Durante…but since Jimmy was on tv and in movies he really didn’t count as a real person.
+Uncle Joe had a real-live Schnazola that was mercifully never passed on to the next generation.